elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-key-characteristics-that-define-animal-behavior.md

 url: /learn/biology/questions/what-are-the-key-characteristics-that-define-animal-behavior
 score: -1.0
 related_article1:
-    id: 166336
+    id: 166322
-    title: What is the relationship between fitness, survival, and reproduction in the context of natural selection?
+    title: >-
+        How do ultimate questions differ from proximate questions in the study of animal behavior?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-relationship-between-fitness-survival-and-reproduction-in-the-context-of-natural-selection
+    url: /learn/biology/questions/how-do-ultimate-questions-differ-from-proximate-questions-in-the-study-of-animal-behavior
 related_article2:
-    id: 166333
+    id: 166321
-    title: How do predator-prey interactions influence the phenotypes and survival strategies of animals?
+    title: >-
+        What are Tinbergen's four questions, and how do they help in understanding animal behavior?
     subject: Biology
-    url: /learn/biology/questions/how-do-predatorprey-interactions-influence-the-phenotypes-and-survival-strategies-of-animals
+    url: /learn/biology/questions/what-are-tinbergens-four-questions-and-how-do-they-help-in-understanding-animal-behavior
 related_article3:
-    id: 166334
+    id: 166331
-    title: What is the evolutionary impact of selective pressures in predator-prey interactions?
+    title: >-
+        How does heritability contribute to evolutionary change and variation in traits?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-evolutionary-impact-of-selective-pressures-in-predatorprey-interactions
+    url: /learn/biology/questions/how-does-heritability-contribute-to-evolutionary-change-and-variation-in-traits
 related_article4:
-    id: 166326
+    id: 166323
+    title: >-
-    title: How do genetic changes influence the mechanism of animal behavior?
+        What role does natural selection play in the evolutionary change of animal behavior?
     subject: Biology
-    url: /learn/biology/questions/how-do-genetic-changes-influence-the-mechanism-of-animal-behavior
+    url: /learn/biology/questions/what-role-does-natural-selection-play-in-the-evolutionary-change-of-animal-behavior
 related_article5:
-    id: 166336
+    id: 166334
-    title: What is the relationship between fitness, survival, and reproduction in the context of natural selection?
+    title: >-
+        What is the evolutionary impact of selective pressures in predator-prey interactions?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-relationship-between-fitness-survival-and-reproduction-in-the-context-of-natural-selection
+    url: /learn/biology/questions/what-is-the-evolutionary-impact-of-selective-pressures-in-predatorprey-interactions
 ---

 &nbsp;